DerfOh/go-check-certs/README.md

 go-check-certs is able to validate signature algorithms and expiration dates for self-signed certificates.

-Prefix insecure host urls that cannot be verfied against the root CA with "i ".
+Prefix insecure host urls that cannot be verified against the root CA with "i ".

 ```
 i https://self-signed.example.com
 ```

 go-check-certs will skip verifying `self-signed.example.com`'s cert, but will perform the same signing algorithm and expiration checks on all certs in the bundle.
-Please be warned that this approach is vulnerable to mitm attacks, as the cert is not verfied against the root CA.
+Please be warned that this approach is vulnerable to mitm attacks, as the cert is not verified against the root CA.

 ## HTTP Interface